itsArpita07/Job-Market-Analysis/README.md

 To focus the analysis specifically on the U.S. job market, the dataset is filtered to include only job listings located in the **United States**.

+The following visualization displays the top 10 U.S. locations with the highest number of Data Analyst job postings.
+📓 Detailed steps and visualizations can be found in the notebook: [`1_EDA.ipynb`](https://github.com/itsArpita07/Job-Market-Analysis/blob/main/1_EDA.ipynb)

 ```python
 df_DA_US = df[(df['job_title_short'] == 'Data Analyst') & (df['job_country'] == 'United States')]
 ```